wrightedu/TA-Handbook/Readme.md

 - Empathy: Stuff happens.
 Life is chaotic and people's lives are unpredictable.
 You should account for this in all things and if students ask for a deadline extension for a valid reason, make reasonable accomadations.
 Balancing empathy and being fair to everyone can be challenging.

+## Extensions
+If your course professor allows you to give extensions to students, it is important to communicate a few things to the students:

+- Students do not need to share private information with us for an extension.
+- Good reasoning for extension is preferred, but the details can be limited/omitted.
+- Students are able to contact the professor if they do not feel comfortable sharing something with a TA .

+Obviously, students will still often overshare, but relaying to them the above is still good practice.

 ## Grading
 How your class does grading is generally pretty class-dependent.
 If the students have some sort of Pilot Deliverable, it can